 At Camp Quality, we recognise everyone deserves to be treated equally, respectfully and with dignity.
-We are committed to building an inclusive community that supports all people affected by cancer, regardless of their race, gender, sexual orientation, ability, financial status, religion, culture and life experience.
+We are committed to building an inclusive community that supports all people affected by cancer, regardless of their race, gender identity, sexual orientation, ability, financial status, religion, culture and life experience.

 This means parents, children, and volunteers participating in our services and programs come from a diverse range of backgrounds and may have differing opinions and views arising from their experiences with cancer.

 While cancer is not the focus of our recreational programs, it is occasionally discussed by children who attend.
-Each child, and their family, experiences cancer in an individual and unique way, so every situation is different.
-Unfortunately, in some cases, children attending our camps may have experienced the loss of a loved one.
+Each child, and their family, experiences cancer in a unique way, so every situation is different.
+Sadly, in some cases, children attending our camps may have experienced the loss of a loved one.

-Our experienced volunteers and team are focussed on ensuring children have fun and create great memories together, in a safe environment; and we trust they will enjoy their experience with Camp Quality.
+Our experienced volunteers and team are focused on ensuring children have fun and create great memories together, in a safe environment; and we trust they will enjoy their experience with Camp Quality.